Afzal786/Soft_Computing/README.md

 2. PCA face recognition

    Upload the images present in the zip file in a folder named as Images then run the code.
+If you are trying to run it on colab first upload the zip file of Images folder then unzip it there and then run the code.

 3. PCA + LDA face recognition

    Upload the images present in the zip file in a folder named as Images then run the code.
+If you are trying to run it on colab first upload the zip file of Images folder then unzip it there and then run the code.